 Larger landfills and landfills located in areas where the ambient air does not meet certain requirements of the CAA may be subject to even more extensive air pollution controls and emission limitations.
 In addition, the EPA has issued standards regulating the disposal of asbestos-containing materials.
 Air permits may be required to construct gas collection and flaring systems and composting operations, and operating permits may be required, depending on the potential air emissions.
-State air regulatory programs may implement the federal requirements but may impose additional restrictions.
+In July 2014, the EPA proposed "Subpart XXX," a New Source Performance Standard ("NSPS") that would apply to newly constructed or modified municipal solid waste ("MSW") landfills.
+Subpart XXX would reduce the non-methane organic compounds ("NMOC") emission threshold at which MSW landfills must install controls, require compliance even during periods of start-up, shutdown, and malfunction, and impose other requirements.
+State air regulatory programs may impose additional restrictions beyond federal requirements.
 For example, some state air programs uniquely regulate odor and the emission of toxic air pollutants.